Princesses Nubiennes: Composition

 Stylistically, the album incorporates elements of jazz, contemporary R&B, jungle, hip hop, funk, roots, and soft pop.
 "Embrasse-Moi" and "Sourire" blend elements of breakbeat and West African music.
 A critic writing for Exclaim! posited that the album was "rootsy like Zap Mama" and drew funk influence from Soul II Soul; critic Robert Christgau concurred that both artists were influences on the album.
 A critic for Time compared the group's sound to that of Sade if she had been "reared in France by members of the Fugees".
 The openings of "Si Je T'Avais Ecoute" and "Les Portes Du Sovenir" feature grand pianos.

 All but one of the songs on Princesses Nubiennes are sung in French.
 Following the success of "Makeda", they re-recorded the song in English, but most stations declined to play it, preferring the original, French-language version.
 The lyrics were noted for their delicate handling of controversial issues.
 "Si Je T'Avais Ecoute" discusses teenage abortion, with the sisters offering advice to a pregnant teen girl, while the album's sole English-language track, "Sugarcane", discusses the experiences of African slaves picking sugar cane in America as well as the modern-day legacy of slavery.
 The opening track, "Demain", imagines a world where oppressed people are liberated.
 "Makeda" and "Princesses Nubienne" have been interpreted as paying tribute to Black women.
 "Voyager" focuses on the theme of international unity, with lyrics that encourage everyone to act as a "citizen of Earth".

 The album also includes a Gallic cover of the Sade song "Sweetest Taboo".
 The album also features a snippet of an interview with American jazz singer and civil rights activist Abbey Lincoln.

 Reception

 Critical

 Considered by many to be their best work to date, Les Nubians released their debut album in 1999 to wide fanfare.
 Writing for Time that year, Christopher John Farley said of this album that it "blends smooth jazz, soft pop and warm R&B with a dash of dance in hip-hop" and that the album had an "emotional generosity and a spiritual depth" that came through on every track.

-In his Consumer Guide, music critic Robert Christgau gave the album a letter grade of "C+", calling the artists "blander than the bass lines" and opining that the album is "'soul' if the '5th Annual Soul Train Lady of Soul Awards' says so".
+In The Village Voice, music critic Robert Christgau gave the album a letter grade of "C+", calling the artists "blander than the bass lines" and opining that the album is "'soul' if the '5th Annual Soul Train Lady of Soul Awards' says so".